adampgiles/CI_PP1_PYG/README.md

 The website consists of five sections with eight features.

 ### Navigation Bar
-- Situated on the Main site page and 404 page.
+- Situated on the main site page and 404 page.
 - Contains the site logo, name and navigation links.
 - Logo and site name, when clicked return the user to the landing section.
 - Navigation links, when clicked take the user to the relevant sections.